At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your experience with CNC machining, particularly with large components and vertical boring machines.
+Tailor Your CV: Make sure your CV highlights your experience with CNC operations, particularly with large components and vertical boring machines.
 Include specific examples of your work with Fanuc programming and any relevant projects.

 How to prepare for a job interview at Ernest Gordon Recruitment